Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/control-camera.md

 To control the camera on the remote PC,  we need to link the input events on web browsers to the actions in Unity. **Input System** makes it easy to implement the input processing.

+## Check settings of Input System

+First, please check [the settings](use-inputsystem.md) for using Input System.

 ## Adding components for input processing

 Open the Unity scene which created in [the previous page](create-camera.md), and select **Main Camera** in the Hierarchy window.
 Add the **Input Receiver** component in the Inspector window.